druludwig/12-employee-manager-app/README.md

   - Add validators to user inputs.
   - Add delete functionality.
   - I ended up mixing different styles of JS in my effort to make this functional.
 I plan to refactor the code.
+  - I also plan to test using the inquirer reactive interface functionality.

   ## License